atk4/data/README.md

  - do not duplicate the code (e.g. in vendor drivers)
  - use MIT License

-See [www.agiletoolkit.org](http://www.agiletoolkit.org/) for more frameworks and libraries that can make your Web Application more efficient.
+See [www.agiletoolkit.org](http://www.agiletoolkit.org/) for more frameworks and libraries that can make your PHP Web Application even more efficient.

 ## Mini-FAQ